See & do

 Read on to find out how you can soak up the best of Ballarat without spending a single cent this autumn and winter.

-And don't forget that no matter where you live in Victoria, you can catch a free V/Line train to and from Ballarat throughout April!
+And don't forget that no matter where you live in Victoria, you can catch a free V/Line train to and from Ballarat throughout May (and half price after that until the end of the year!).

 Ballarat Botanical Gardens